QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/structure.rst

 :math:`r_{g,x} = \sqrt{\frac{I_{xx}}{m}} = \sqrt{\frac{I_x}{A}}`

-Please not the the radius of gyration in the structural datatable furthermore is normalized by the local diameter of the tower or torquetube.
+Please note that the radius of gyration in the structural datatable furthermore is normalized by the local diameter of the tower or torquetube.

 Cable Structural Data File
 ==========================

+The cable structural data file defines the properties and connections for cable elements.
+Below is an exemplary cable definition data file:

 .. code-block:: console
 	:caption: : Exemplary cable definition data file